 The law school offers several opportunities for students who wish to concentrate their studies in a specific area of law.
 Students pursuing a concentration may use the concentration requirements to guide their choices about course selection.
 Additionally, a completed concentration may help students signal to prospective employers their interest and focus on a particular area of law.

 Concentrations are optional and are not required of any student.
-A student may declare their intention to complete a concentration by submitting a form to the Registrar any time after their first full year (for full-time students) or after their first two years (for part-time students), up until the start of their last semester of study.
+A student may declare their intention to complete a concentration by submitting a Concentration Request form to the Associate Dean any time after their first full year (for full-time students) or after their first two years (for part-time students), up until the start of their last semester of study.

-Once the concentration requirements have been successfully met and approved by the concentration advisor, the student’s transcript will bear a notation that a concentration in the specified area of law has been completed.
+Once the concentration requirements have been successfully met and approved by the Associate Dean, the student will receive a Concentration Certificate.

 PLEASE NOTE: Not all of the courses listed in the requirements below are offered every year.
 Additionally, some courses may have limited enrollment or have enrollment determined by a selection process.